jeremydmoore/coding4ch/docs/install_macOs-Mojave.md

 ```
 pip3 install virtualenv virtualenvwrapper
 ```
-  - NOTE: my system did not require me to run this with `sudo`, but some of the install instructions I was looking at did say it may be necessary</br></br>
+  - NOTE: my system did not require me to run this with `sudo`, but some of the install instructions I was looking at did say it may be necessary
 4. Add virtual environments to your BASH profile

    1. Open your BASH profile in nano